ProtoxiDe22/DevSoccer/README.md

 ### the Goalkeeper

-as already stated, in both teams, player number 0 is the goalkeeper of the team. the goalkeeper works the same as any other player, but if close enough to his team's goal (on the x axis) he will be able to hit the ball from further than the others and it will have more probability than the normal to be the one who kicks the ball.
+as already stated, in both teams, player number 0 is the goalkeeper of the team. the goalkeeper works the same as any other player, but if close enough to his team's goal (on the x axis) he will be able to hit the ball from farther than the others and it will have more probability than the normal to be the one who kicks the ball.
 This means that if the goalkeeper X distance is less than a given value (you can find that in the `GOALKEPERLIMIT` variable), his  `INFLUENCEZONE` will be overridden by an higher number (stored in `GOALKEEPERINFZONE`), and his attempt to kick will be (at same distance from the others) more relevant than the others when choosing at random between all the kick attempts.

 # `matchinfo` and `status`